Introduction: Personalized Crockpot Trivet

 I just had moved into my house and was looking for something for my kitchen.
-I don't know if I'd use this as a cutting board, but it worked well for carrying drinks, dinners, and snacks.
+It works great for keeping the hot crockpot away from my countertop.
 When it's not being used, it's nice decoration for the kitchen counter.
 For me this was a quick $20 (actually more like $17) project.
 It may very in cost for anyone else depending on the supplies you already have on hand or if you want to go and make the board yourself.

 Step 1: Supplies